Humberto Castellanos: Arizona Diamondbacks

 On January 29, 2021, Castellanos was claimed off waivers by the Arizona Diamondbacks.
 He earned his first win and career hit in his second career start on August 18, against the Philadelphia Phillies.
 He made 14 appearances for Arizona in 2021, posting a 2–2 record and 4.93 ERA with 29 strikeouts in 45 2/3 innings of work.

 On June 1, 2022, Castellanos was placed on the injured list with a right elbow strain.
 On August 9, Castellanos underwent Tommy John surgery, ending his season.
 On the year, he had appeared in 11 games (9 of them starts), and recorded a 3–2 record and 5.68 ERA with 32 strikeouts in 44 1/3 innings pitched.
 On November 9, Castellanos was designated for assignment.
 He cleared waivers and was sent outright to the Triple-A Reno Aces on November 11.

 After missing all of 2023 in rehabilitation, Castellanos began the 2024 campaign with Triple–A Reno, recording a 4.57 ERA across 10 games (9 starts).
 On June 6, the Diamondbacks selected Castellanos' contract, adding him to their active roster.
 In 7 games for Arizona, he logged a 5.23 ERA with 7 strikeouts and 1 save across 10 1/3 innings pitched.
 Castellanos was designated for assignment by the Diamondbacks on August 11.
 He cleared waivers and was sent outright to Reno on August 16.
 Castellanos elected free agency on October 14.

 CTBC Brothers

 On February 6, 2025, Castellanos signed with the CTBC Brothers of the Chinese Professional Baseball League.
+In 23 starts, he posted a 10–7 record with a 3.15 ERA and 96 strikeouts across 123 innings pitched.
+Castellanos became a free agent following the season.

+Diablos Rojos del México

+On March 12, 2026, Castellanos signed with the Diablos Rojos del México of the Mexican League.